GLPRL/AdvProg2-3/README.md

 ``` cd ``` into the location of the files,
 and then
 ```node app.js```
-Access the application on http://localhost:5000
+.Access the application on http://localhost:5000
-(Make sure you have installed all the dependencies)
+(Make sure you have installed all the dependencies before running the system)

 For running only the front end, run ```npm start```.
 That will open the application without running the backend/server.
 WARNING: USE THIS ONLY IF YOU WANT TO CHECK INFRONT OF HEMI'S SERVER OTHERWISE DONT USE